Can You Wear One Earbud While Driving?

 • Use only one earbud, never both

-• Don’t use noise-canceling earbuds while driving
+• Don’t use noise-cancelling earbuds while driving

 • Avoid earbuds that sit deep in the ear (they block more sound)